 Who is Tom Quayle?

-Whether you are a heavy shredding rock player, or a jazz fusion player this is a guitar that will undoubtedly be a great choice.
-Ibanez has really out done themselves on the TQM1.
-With a slew of features that liken it to a more boutique guitar it most definitely will not disappoint.
-Including an S tech neck, Seymour Duncan Hyperion Pickups, Gotoh locking tuners and a Gotoh locking tremolo bridge this is one shred friendly instrument.
+Whether you are a heavy shredding rock player or a jazz fusion player this is a guitar that will undoubtedly be a great choice.
+Ibanez has really outdone themselves on the TQM1.
+With a slew of features that liken it to a more boutique guitar, it most definitely will not disappoint.
+Including an S tech neck, Seymour Duncan Hyperion Pickups, Gotoh locking tuners and a Gotoh locking tremolo bridge this is one shred-friendly instrument.
 If you are not familiar with Tom Quayle, you should check out his work.
-He has a highly anticipated debut album in the works and has produced an enormous catalogue of some of the most successful tuition material for the modern fusion genre.
+He has a highly anticipated debut album in the works and has produced an enormous catalog of some of the most successful tuition material for the modern fusion genre.

 Click Here to check out Martin Miller’s signature guitar